rileyhales/river-route/README.md

 ## Installation

-Install river-route from source using conda/mamba such as with the following commands:
+Install river-route from source using conda/mamba.
+It is recommended that you make a dedicated environment for this package.

 ```bash
 git clone https://github.com/rileyhales/river-route